 Measure package size and weight after packing

 Measure package size and actual weight after packing, not before.
-Final packaging materials change dimensions and weight, and those changes affect dimensional weight surcharges, weight thresholds, and sometimes the shipping service options shown at checkout.
+Final packaging changes dimensions and weight.
+Those changes affect dimensional weight surcharges, weight thresholds, and sometimes the service options shown at checkout.

 Verify the address to reduce address correction fees

 Verify the address before printing the label to reduce address correction fees.
-Confirm apartment or suite details, ZIP code formatting, and street spelling, because small errors can trigger address correction surcharge charges and delayed delivery.
+Confirm apartment or suite details, ZIP code formatting, and street spelling.
+Small errors can trigger address correction surcharges and delayed delivery.

 Check residential address and delivery-area risk

-Check whether the destination is a residential address and whether it may fall into a higher-cost delivery zone.
-This does not guarantee a surcharge, but it helps you spot residential delivery surcharges or delivery area surcharge risk earlier.
+Check whether the destination is a residential address and whether it may fall into a higher-cost zone.
+This does not guarantee a surcharge.
+But it helps you spot residential delivery surcharges or delivery area surcharge risk earlier.

 Compare shipping service options before you commit

-Compare shipping service options before you commit so you can see how total shipping costs shift across carriers and delivery speeds.
-The cheapest base rate is not always the lowest final cost once common surcharges are added.
+Compare shipping service options before you commit.
+Then you can see how total costs shift across carriers and delivery speeds.
+The cheapest base rate is not always the lowest final cost once surcharges are added.

 Flag high-risk shipments (oversized packages, weekend delivery, peak periods)

-Flag high-risk shipments when you see oversized packages, borderline measurements, weekend delivery requests, or peak season timing.
-A quick pause here can prevent unpredictable shipping costs and save customer service time later.
+Flag high-risk shipments when you see oversized packages, borderline measurements, weekend delivery requests, or peak timing.
+A quick pause here can prevent unpredictable costs and save customer-service time later.

 Pre-label checklist (fast version)